Viscount of Oxfuird and Baronet of Makgill/Kemball

 Viscount of Oxfuird is a title in the Peerage of Scotland.
-It was created in 1651 for Sir James Makgill, 1st Baronet, along with the subsidiary title of Lord Makgill of Cousland, also in the Peerage of Scotland, with remainder to his "heirs male of tailzie and provision whomsoever".
-He had already been created a Baronet, of Makgill, in the Baronetage of Nova Scotia on 19 July 1625, with remainder to heirs male whatsoever.
-The remainder to heirs male whatsoever was a Scottish concept that permitted inheritance by persons not descended from the original grantee, but descended in the male line from male-line ancestors of the grantee.
-However, on the death of the first Viscount's son, the second Viscount, the Lordship and Viscountcy were assumed (wrongfully according to a 1977 decision by the House of Lords) by his daughter Christian, as heir of tailzie and provision.
-Her son Robert Maitland Makgill also voted as Viscount of Oxfuird at the election of Scottish Representative Peers in 1733.
+It was created in 1651 for Sir James Makgill with remainder to his "heirs male of tailzie and provision whomsoever" He had already been created a baronet, of Makgill, in the Baronetage of Nova Scotia on 19 July 1625, with remainder to heirs male whatsoever.

+"The remainder to heirs male whatsoever" was a Scottish concept that permitted inheritance by persons not descended from the original grantee, but descended in the male line from male-line ancestors of the grantee.

+However, on the death of the first Viscount's son, the second Viscount, the Lordship and Viscountcy were assumed wrongfully by his daughter Christian, as heir of tailzie and provision.
+Her son Robert Maitland Makgill also voted as Viscount of Oxfuird at the election of Scottish representative peer in 1733.

 However, according to a decision by the Committee for Privileges of the House of Lords in 1977 the rightful heir to the Baronetcy, Lordship and Viscountcy was the second Viscount's kinsman David Makgill, the de jure third Viscount of Oxfuird (d.
 1717).
 He was the eldest son of Sir James Makgill (d.
 1661), grandson of Sir James Makgill (d.
 1579), great-uncle of the first Viscount of Oxfuird.
 His son, the fourth Viscount, attempted to prove his claim, but was unsuccessful.
 Thereafter, the matter was generally left alone.